se-edu/learningresources/contents/testing/integration-testing.md

 ### :fas-thumbs-up: Prioritize the modules to be tested
 Despite the need to cover all areas of integration of the application, it is important to ensure that critical modules needs to be tested first.

+### :fas-thumbs-up: Keep testing suites separate
+Integration tests should be run separately from unit tests.
+Developers working on backend logic can run unit tests frequently and get immediate result.
+They do not have to meddle with integration testing unnecessarily.

-### :fas-thumbs-up: Automate your tests (strongly encouraged)
+### :fas-thumbs-up: Automate your tests (optional)
-As far as possible, automate all your tests, especially when you use the incremental approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient.
+As far as possible, automate all your tests, especially when you use the incremental approach since regression testing is important each time you integrate a new unit, and manual regression testing can be inefficient.
 You can find a list of most commonly used [automation tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.

 ### :fas-thumbs-up: Ensure that all executed test cases are documented
 This helps you to identify errors quickly through an integration test.
 It also helps to standardize the way integration testing is carried out in your application so that everyone can conform to the given standard.

+:fas-info-circle: [This article](https://techbeacon.com/devops/6-best-practices-integration-testing-continuous-integration) provides more useful tips for CI projects.

 ## Tools to get started with integration testing

 Here are some useful tools that you can use for your integration testing:

 - [Selenium](https://www.seleniumhq.org/).
 Selenium is an open source test automation framework focusing on web applications.
 It supports a wide range of programming languages, cross-browser testing with extensive libraries and the ability to create robust test scripts to handle many scenarios.

 - [Robotium](https://github.com/RobotiumTech/robotium).
 Robotium is an Android test automation framework made to simplify black-box tests.
 It can handle multiple activities automatically, producing fast and robust tests cases.

 - [Gauge](https://gauge.org/).
 Gauge acts as a plugin which can be incorporated to any language or IDE.
 It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and flexible.

 - [Google EarlGrey](https://google.github.io/EarlGrey/).
 For non web applications, EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
 It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

-Note that although there are many integration testing tools available, more research needs to be conducted to ensure the compatibility of the tools with your application.
+:fas-info-circle: Although there are many integration testing tools available, more research needs to be conducted to ensure the compatibility of the tools with your application.

 ## Concluding Remarks

 Ultimately, as a developer, it is important to recognize the importance of integration testing in your application.
 To better complete integration testing, follow the integration plan and ensure that all of the interfaces in your application are tested.

 ## Useful Resources